 How does this loan work?

 A secured borrowing typically takes 4-6 weeks to set up.
 This is a loan secured against your property, so be aware, that if you fail to make the monthly payments your home could be repossessed.
 A loan charge is recorded at the land registry and effectively sits behind your mortgage lender.

 Does a loan affect remortgaging?

-It may do, so you should seek advice in this area with a mortgage & loan broker, who can advise on a re-mortgage or secured borrowing option.
+It may do, so you should seek advice in this area with a mortgage & loan broker, who can advise on a re-mortgage or secured home improvement loans.
 It could cause an issue if you plan to remortgage and consolidate the secured loan in the future where the overall secured borrowing is more than 4.5x your income.

 Do banks offer this loan?

 Your existing mortgage lender could offer you an additional loan secured against your property as a further advance.
 Generally these loans are offered by lenders through mortgage and loan brokers.